SkalskiP/make-sense/README.md

 This project is licensed under the GPL-3.0 License - see the [LICENSE][2] file for details

-Copyright (c) 2019-present, Piotr Skalski
+Copyright &copy; 2019 Piotr Skalski

 [1]: http://makesense.ai
 [2]: ./LICENSE